Texas Rowing Center

 MATT KNIFTON // OWNER

-Matt, an avid rower, purchased the Texas Rowing Center in 2002.
+Matt, an avid rower from Austin, purchased the Texas Rowing Center in 2002.
 As a University of Texas rower in the late 1980’s, Matt worked at the Texas Rowing Center giving lessons and enjoying the wonderful environment at the club.
-“I have always dreamed of owning a rowing club in my hometown,” Matt recalls, “so I jumped at the opportunity in 2002.
+“I have always dreamed of owning a rowing club in Austin,” Matt recalls, “so I jumped at the opportunity in 2002.
 I feel very fortunate to be able to contribute to making Austin a rowing center in this country.”
 Matt attributes the success of the Texas Rowing Center to the teamwork of the club employees.
 “I am constantly complimented on the work of our staff, as well as the friendly and helpful way that they provide customer service.
 That makes me feel good about what we are doing.”
 Matt is also a husband, and father of two beautiful young women, Kate and Sophie.

 ALVIN CANTU // GENERAL MANAGER

 As the club General Manager, Alvin is responsible for developing all on-site and off-site programming, marketing, networking, and promotions.
 He is also in charge of human resources and of managing the club staff.
 Away from the club, Alvin is a husband with three great sons and is a successful actor.
 Before becoming the manager at Texas Rowing Center, Alvin managed his own theater company, and performed in several Austin and off-Broadway productions.
 He is also a man of the world, having traveled extensively throughout the United States, Britain, and continental Europe.
 One summer, he worked in Greece at a youth hostel as the manager of guest services where he became known as “The Ouzo-Master.”
 You can just call him “Alvin.”
 Alvin’s enthusiasm for the Texas Rowing Center is infectious: “My job is great fun and a tremendous challenge – I love my sons, my wife, my job, and my life.”